alvint/rwConfig/docs/comparison.md

   environment, system properties, and command line are fixed at startup.
 - **No framework integration.** Nothing binds it to Spring, Quarkus, Micronaut, or anything else.
-- **No binding to a class.** Reads are by name, so you get neither compile-time property names nor IDE completion.
+- **No binding to a class.** Reads are by name, so there is no IDE completion, and without the Maven plugin a misspelled name is caught only when that read runs.
 - **A bespoke file format to learn.** Small, and close to `.properties`, but it is one more thing, and only this project's editor extension understands it.
-- **Limited types.** No durations, sizes, enums, or `URI`. `int timeoutSeconds` works but is not what most people want to write.
+- **No enum or `URI` types.** `string[dev, staging, prod] stage` restricts a value to those three, but it reads back as a `String`, so the `valueOf` is still yours to write.

 ### When it is a good fit